anpolyakov/final-project/README.md

 ### What was the task?

 Write Jenkins pipeline, which launch instances in AWS, build Java application and deploy application on stage.
-Nessesary to use Terraform code and Ansible.
+Necessary to use Terraform code and Ansible.
 Application have to be published in container.

 ### Credentials